adit-mehta/sagemaker-tutorial/README.md

 4. Deploy the model and expose an endpoint for inference
 5. Evaluate the model's performance

-**Note: ** The code for Part 1 is taken from the [AWS SageMaker Getting Started tutorial](https://aws.amazon.com/getting-started/hands-on/build-train-deploy-machine-learning-model-sagemaker/)
+**Note **: The code for Part 1 is taken from the [AWS SageMaker Getting Started tutorial](https://aws.amazon.com/getting-started/hands-on/build-train-deploy-machine-learning-model-sagemaker/)